Clarence Madison Dally

-Clarence Madison Dally (1865– October 2, 1904) was an American glassblower, noted as an assistant to Thomas Edison in his work on X-rays and as an early victim of radiation dermatitis and its complications.
+Clarence Madison Dally (January 8, 1865 – October 2, 1904) was an American glassblower, noted as an assistant to Thomas Edison in his work on X-rays and as an early victim of radiation dermatitis and its complications.
+He is thought to be the first human death resulting from X-ray exposure.

 Early life and education

 Clarence Dally was born in Woodbridge, New Jersey, one of four brothers.
-He enlisted in the United States Navy at the age of seventeen, and served for six years.
+He enlisted in the United States Navy at the age of sixteen, and served for six years.
+For a time he served as a gunner's mate on USS Enterprise.

 Glassblowing

 After obtaining an honorable discharge he went to work at the Edison Lamp Works in Harrison with his father and brothers as a glassblower.
 Around 1890 he moved to the Edison Laboratory in West Orange to assist in experiments with the incandescent lamp.

 Working with Edison

 Dally was a favored employee of Thomas Edison.
 He was entrusted to help demonstrate Edison's new fluoroscopic machine at the 1896 National Electric Light Association exhibition.
+Some sources list Clarence Dally as having been on standby with the X-ray equipment in Buffalo, New York, in case it was to be needed by doctors operating on President William McKinley after he was shot on September 6th, 1901.
+However, this was not Clarence Dally, but his brother, Charles, also an assistant of Edison.
+He was accompanied by fellow Edison employee Charles Luhr.

 Edison X-ray focus tube

 Following Röntgen's work on X-rays in 1895, Clarence and his brother Charles worked on the development of the Edison X-ray focus tube, developing the fluoroscope using calcium tungstate.
 The Edison fluoroscope produced sharper images than the Röntgen fluoroscope, which used barium platinocyanide.
 At the time, the levels of X-rays produced were not believed to be dangerous.
 However, Edison noted how "the x-ray had affected poisonously my assistant, Mr. Dally."